rahulranjansah/OAuth-Web-App-Reddit/README.md

 # OAuth-Web-App-Reddit

-OAuth2 support allows you to use reddit to authenticate on non-reddit websites and application.
+OAuth2 support allows you to use Reddit to authenticate on non-reddit websites and applications.
 This authentication is relevant for Web-App and (Personal Script) not for Apps.

-## Getting started (Prequisites)
+## Getting started (Prerequisites)

-Before running this project, ensure that you have the following pre-requisities installed:
+Before running this project, ensure that you have the following pre-requisites installed:

 - Python
 - Git